Orit Galili-Zucker

-Dr. Orit Galili-Tzucker (אורית גלילי-צוקר; born in Jerusalem on 29 March 1956) is a former journalist and an Israeli political consultant.
+Orit Galili-Tzucker (אורית גלילי-צוקר; 29 March 1956 – 23 August 2026) was an Israeli journalist and political consultant.
 She was the head of the political communications team for Prime Minister Benjamin Netanyahu.

+Life and career

-Galili-Zucker holds a bachelor's degree in Political Science and Sociology from Tel Aviv University.
-She received her doctorate from Bar-Ilan University for her dissertation: "The New Politician in the Western and Israeli Arenas: Clinton, Blair and Schröder vs. Netanyahu, Barak and Ramon."
-Galili-Zucker has served as a political consultant for Ehud Barak.
+Galili-Zucker was born in Jerusalem on 29 March 1956.
+She held a bachelor's degree in Political Science and Sociology from Tel Aviv University.
+Galili-Zucker received her doctorate from Bar-Ilan University for her dissertation: "The New Politician in the Western and Israeli Arenas: Clinton, Blair and Schröder vs. Netanyahu, Barak and Ramon."
+She served as a political consultant for Ehud Barak.

-Biography

-Galili began her professional career as a parliamentary assistant for MP Ora Namir and as a lecture coordinator on the Executive Committee of the Histadrut.
+She began her professional career as a parliamentary assistant for MP Ora Namir and as a lecture coordinator on the Executive Committee of the Histadrut.
 In the early eighties, she joined the Schocken Group publishing network - first, as an desk editor for Ha'ir newspaper and later, in 1983, as a news desk editor at Haaretz, where she served as a writer and senior editor until 1999.
 During this period, she also worked for a short time at Channel 1 of the Israel Broadcasting Authority as a reporter on the Yoman television program.
 In 1999, she left her position at Haaretz for Academia.

-Since 1999 Galili-Zucker has been lecturing at most of the major universities in Israel, including Bar-Ilan University, Tel Aviv University, Haifa University, Hebrew University of Jerusalem and the Open University.
-She has also served as Chair of the Political Science Committee in the Ministry of Education and for two years (2004-2006) held the position of Academic Director for the Executive MA program in Political Leadership from the School of Government and the Department of Political Science at Tel Aviv University.
-In addition, she has led a colloquium on National Leadership at the IDF's National Security College.
+From 1999, Galili-Zucker lectured at most of the major universities in Israel, including Bar-Ilan University, Tel Aviv University, Haifa University, Hebrew University of Jerusalem and the Open University.
+She also served as Chair of the Political Science Committee in the Ministry of Education and for two years (2004-2006) held the position of Academic Director for the Executive MA program in Political Leadership from the School of Government and the Department of Political Science at Tel Aviv University.
+In addition, she led a colloquium on National Leadership at the IDF's National Security College.

 In the 2009 elections, Galili-Zucker served as strategic advisor for the Labor Party and its head, Ehud Barak.
 Between March 2011 and May 2013, she headed Likud Chairman Benjamin Netanyahu's political communications team.

-Following her work with Netanyahu she opened a strategic political communications consulting firm which is currently advising to Israeli politicians and providing researches.
+Following her work with Netanyahu she opened a strategic political communications consulting firm which is currently advising Israeli politicians and providing researches.

-Galili's main areas of interest include new theories on political leadership, the 21st century and the multi-disciplinary nature of leadership, political communications and its impact on the electoral process, and the link between changes in social values and new leadership models (e.g. the Trump phenomena).
+Galili-Zucker's main areas of interest included new theories on political leadership, the 21st century and the multi-disciplinary nature of leadership, political communications and its impact on the electoral process, and the link between changes in social values and new leadership models (e.g. the Trump phenomena).

-She occasionally writes articles for leading Israeli newspapers and regularly appears on Israeli televised political debates.
+She occasionally wrote articles for leading Israeli newspapers and regularly appeared on Israeli televised political debates.

+Galili-Zucker died from cancer at the Tel Aviv Sourasky Medical Center, on 23 August 2026, at the age of 70.
+She had been diagnosed two years earlier.